JihongZ/jihongz.github.io/_posts/2017-11-10-Linking_simulation.md

 author: Jihong Zhang
 ---

 > This simulation study is to show how to do IRT Linking Process using mirt R Package.
 The simulation data includes 2 forms - Form A and Form B. These 2 forms are simulated based on 2 groups of individual, one group has 0 mean trait, another has 0.25 mean trait.
-Both groups have same sd.
+Both groups have same sd. :heart:
 <!--more-->

 The means and sds of simulated Form A and B are: